It’s Like Amazon, But for Data: The Key to Sustainable Self-Service BI

 Here is how, in Collibra, you can select columns that represent the appropriate metadata assets from the different data sources, and either group them into a single logical data set, or add to existing data set:

 Collaborative aspects of Collibra allow users to co-operate and crowdsource the data going into the BI tool before it’s published.
 The transparency and access to the data sets can be regimented to ensure that democratization does not undermine safe and secure handling of the data deemed sensitive.
+As the data is being properly protected, it can also be branded as trusted or fit-for-use by authorized data consumers.
 We call this discipline a data certification, and mark the certified data sets with a green ribbons as shown below as part of the Catalog landing page:

-As you can see, the data sets, along with their Collibra metadata, can be found from the landing page, which offer recommendations based on your browsing history and usage patterns.
-The data certification mechanism allows for proper governance and is powered by configurable certification workflow which takes the set through the stages of approval with various stakeholders.
+As you can see, the data sets, managed in Collibra as its technical assets containing proper metadata representing them,, can be discovered by the platform-wide search engine or from the Catalog’s landing page, which offers recommendations based on your browsing history and usage patterns.
+The data certification mechanism allows for proper governance of these data sets.
+It is powered by configurable certification workflow which takes the data set through the stages of approval with various stakeholders.

 After identifying the data set best fit to use in their Tableau report, users can add it to the data basket in order to obtain the proper access to it using our intuitive shopping cart experience allusion, in which requesting access to the data is equivalent to the shopping cart checkout process.
-In this process, which some call data provisioning, the data governance functionality of Collibra platform empowers the user to automatically identify and tap the stakeholders and stewards responsible for the gatekeeping of this particular subset of corporate data, to review and appropriately handle this request based on their involvement.
-After the data set check-out process in Collibra is complete, the data set may be loaded to the self-service BI tool, in our case Tableau, to generate the BI reports that can be trusted.
-The data basket analogy represents a personal dataset “shopping cart” to store the data “shopping lists” for the given user.
-When the approval for the data usage is granted, these data sets are ready to be seamlessly transferred from the Catalog to the Tableau server and made available to the authorized BA requesters so they can extract meaningful and truthful insights in no time:
+In this process, which some call data provisioning, the data governance functionality of Collibra platform empowers the user to automatically identify and tap the stakeholders and stewards responsible for the gatekeeping of this particular subset of corporate data, to review and appropriately handle this access request based on their involvement.
+After the data set check-out process in Collibra is complete, as one of the forms of granting data access, the data set may be loaded to the self-service BI tool, in our case Tableau, to generate the BI reports that can be trusted.
+The data basket analogy represents a personal dataset “shopping cart” to store the dataset “shopping lists” for the given user.
+When the approval for the dataset usage is granted, these data sets are ready to be seamlessly transferred from the Catalog to the Tableau server and made available to the authorized data consumer requesters, e.g. Business Analysts, so they can extract meaningful and truthful insights from this trusted data in no time:

 If the data set was published to a Tableau server previously, its permissions will be updated, so that the requester can obtain a proper access to use the published data set in Tableau workbooks to create visualizations.

-In closing, let’s recap on the benefits of registering your data in Collibra Catalog to be then consumed for the corporate analytics.
-First and foremost, it will replicate the enterprise data governance standards around people and processes that are set in Collibra to ensure the proper data maintenance continues in the self-service BI world of Tableau.
-It will regulate the use and certification of the data sets and it will connect data users and consumers with data owners and stakeholders.
-It will also connect the data sets with the business context, the appropriate metadata tags and other descriptors, as well as offer linkage to the similar data sets that provide for faster data discovery and de-duplication of data and its derived byproducts, such as reports.
-For the business users, it means that they can trust the data in their reports and insights, and they don’t have to reinvent the wheel each time they need a new report because they have a system of record to search through.
-The result is a savings in their time and the money spent on constructing reports that have already been created by someone else.
+In closing, let’s recap on the benefits of registering your data sources in Collibra Catalog to form trusted data sets to be consumed by the corporate analytics.
+First and foremost, it will replicate the enterprise data governance standards around people and processes that are set in Collibra to ensure the proper data maintenance continues in the self-service BI realm.
+It will regulate the use and certification of the data sets and it will connect data users and consumers with data owners, producers, and stakeholders.
+It will also enrich the data sets with the business context, the appropriate metadata tags and other descriptors, as well as offer similar data set matching that provides for faster data discovery and de-duplication of datasets and their derived byproducts, such as reports.
+For the business users, it means that they can trust the data in their reports and insights, and they don’t have to reinvent the wheel each time they need a new report because they have a system of record to search through and find if it was already created by someone else.
+The result is a savings in their time and the money spent on constructing reports that have already been created.
 It also saves the time of technical users and administrators spent on maintaining, communicating, and provisioning around the data warehouses they own.
-The users can also track the data lineage and traceability of their reports, data sources, and linkage with other data assets.
-The collaboration capabilities of Collibra platform can also seamlessly connect users to the experts for every data set and get any data-related questions answered, crowdsourced and instantly documented to improve the productivity and efficiency around enterprise data and its reports.
+The users can also track the data lineage and traceability of their reports, data sources, and linkage with other data assets, such as associated business terms.
+The collaboration capabilities of Collibra platform can also seamlessly connect users to the experts for every data set and get their data-related questions answered, crowdsourced and instantly documented to improve the productivity and efficiency around enterprise data and its reports.
 Amazon-like capabilities of the Collibra platform can be used to commission the corporate self-service BI, and other data management systems, to create “a marathon, not a sprint” type of experience for its users and cause a long-lasting sustainable effect of success and precision that we’re seeing with the leading digitized companies.